 - A global goal to limit average temperature increase to well below 2°C above pre-industrial levels and pursue efforts to keep warming below 1.5°C

 - All countries will make nationally determined contributions to reduce emissions, and review their efforts every five years, to build ambition over time

-- Robust transparency and accountability rules will provide confidence in countries’ actions and track progress towards targets
+- Robust transparency and accountability rules that will provide confidence in countries’ actions and track progress towards targets

 - The importance of adaptation and resilience to climate impacts

 - Developing countries will receive financial, technological and capacity building support.

 Australia ratified the Paris Agreement in 2016.
 Under the Paris Agreement, Australia has committed to reduce emissions by 26-28 per cent below 2005 levels by 2030 (known as Australia’s Nationally Determined Contribution to the Paris Agreement, or NDC).
 This is an ambitious target, representing a halving of emissions per person and a two-thirds reduction per unit of GDP.
 The Government will also develop a long-term emissions reduction strategy by 2020 that will explore emissions reduction opportunities and implications across all major sectors of the economy.
 Consistent with the timelines of the Paris Agreement, we will undertake five-yearly ‘review and refine’ cycles to ensure our policies are on track to meet our 2030 target.

 At the 2018 UN Climate Conference in Katowice, Parties adopted a comprehensive set of rules to implement the Paris Agreement.
 This includes a common transparency framework that will allow all Parties to report to their fullest ability, which will provide mutual trust and confidence to drive collective action.
 Rules on international carbon markets are due to be concluded at the UN Climate Conference in Chile at the end of 2019.

 The Kyoto Protocol